 22. Camp on Orcas Island

 You may have noticed that many items on this list are active, but one of the best things about Washington State is how much there is to explore in the great outdoors.
 You’ll want to go camping at least once during the summer, and one of the most scenic places is Moran State Park on Orcas Island.
+In fact, camping is one of the best things to do on Orcas Island in the summer.

 23. Explore a Bavarian Village

 If you’re looking for things to do in Washington State this weekend and want to get away, book a trip to Leavenworth.
 This town has a Bavarian theme to it, and you’ll get a kick out of being able to buy “German” souvenirs while you’re here.
+You can even attend an authentic Oktoberfest festival at the end of September.

 24. Visit the Skagit Valley Tulip Festival

 One of the best signs that spring in Seattle has arrived is the beginning of the Skagit Valley Tulip Festival.
-This festival takes place in Mount Vernon and is a must see in Washington State this time of year.
+This festival takes place in Mount Vernon and is a must-see in Washington State this time of year.

 25. Walk Through a Rainforest